 Students at Bishop’s University are given many opportunities to participate in research activities.
 This section outlines the various opportunities that are offered to Bishop’s University students who wish to get involved in academic research.
 See below to learn more about research assistantships, research internships and funding opportunities, obtaining support in the graduate scholarship application process and participating in various research-related events held on campus throughout the year.

 Undergraduate students at Bishop’s University may have the opportunity to work as research assistants on research projects led by faculty members.
 In fact, in 2017-2018, undergraduate students made up 65% of all research personnel hired at Bishop’s!
 Working as research assistants provides students with a unique opportunity to discover the world of research early on in their academic careers, and is a helpful stepping stone for moving on to graduate studies and applying for graduate scholarships.

 Undergraduate students may apply to various funding programs that allow them to undertake research internships over the summer semester.
 The Natural Sciences and Engineering Council of Canada’s Undergraduate Student Research Award (USRA), for example, is a funding opportunity that allows students in science and engineering to gain research experience that complements their studies.
 Similarly, the Fonds de recherche du Québec – Société et culture offers the opportunity to apply for an Undergraduate Introduction to Research Scholarship to undertake summer research internships in the social sciences and humanities.
-Finally, the Mitacs Globalink Program provides funding to students wishing to undertake a 12-week research internship in one of Mitacs’s partner countries.
+Finally, the Mitacs Globalink Program provides funding to undergraduate and graduate students wishing to undertake a 12-week research internship in one of Mitacs’s partner countries.

 Support in Graduate Scholarship Application Process